 ** CONFETTI FLIES DOWN, YOU PUT ON YOUR CHAMPIONSHIP HAT, AND HOLD UP YOUR VICTORY TROPHY!! **

-But as recruiters, you often know that even if a candidate accepts the offer, it doesn’t mean they will show up on the first day!
+But as recruiters, you often know that even if a candidate accepts the offer, it doesn’t mean you won or that they will show up on the first day!
 Why does this happen?
 What causes a candidate to “ghost” you?
 It could be a number of reasons, but one way to help prevent it is by testing ways to prevent it.
 Check out our article, “Ghosted by Your Candidate?
-Become a Ghostbuster” for tips and best practices to avoid being ghosted.
+Become a Ghostbuster” for winning recruiting tips and best practices to avoid being ghosted.
 Once you discover best practices and test methods to eliminate ghosting, you will be able to finish more of those buzzer beater shots for the win!

 The teams in March Madness are relentless and all have a drive to be the NCAA March Madness Tournament Champion!
 As you can see, there is a lot we can learn from these teams about strategy, leadership and teamwork, communication, determination, and finishing in the final seconds.
-So, go out there, bring this recruiting playbook with you, and be a recruiting champion!
+So, go out there, bring this recruiting playbook with you, and be a winning recruiting champion!